What To Do in Bantry: West Cork's Market Town

 Bantry is pure Cork.
-It has just the right balance of being a real working town and not a tourist town.
-But it has plenty for the visitors to see and do.
+It has just the right balance of being a real working town and not a tourist town (like Killarney).
 You'll get a true feeling for what it might be like to live in Ireland after your few days here.

-It is perfectly placed for exploring the three peninsulas of the region.
+If you prefer feeling like a local than a tourist, then Bantry is an excellent place to base yourself.
+It is perfectly placed for exploring the three peninsulas (Kerry, Beara, Sheep's Head) of the region.
 You can explore the region by day, come home, eat and drink in the town, and be well positioned for tomorrow's sites.

 The town itself is a grand place to start the day quietly.
 Have your morning coffee in the Town Square beneath the trees, an anchor and fountain.
-Then walk the mile path along the seafront wall, with plenty of seating and viewing points along the way.
+Then walk along the seafront wall, with plenty of seating and viewing points along the way.

 The Friday market is the social highlight of the week in Bantry.
 In this part of the world, it's rude to just hand over cash and quickly move on.
 Come read to chat to the local producers, and think of it more an exchange, than a business transaction.